 SRMC is committed to the provision of healthcare services to all persons in need of medical attention regardless of ability to pay.
 It is the policy of SRMC to treat all patients/guarantors equally, fairly and consistently.
 Patients seeking financial assistance can apply for charity care.
 You may be eligible if you are not insured, underinsured, or not eligible for sufficient coverage under any government program.
 Charity Care is generally secondary to all other financial resources available to the patient.

-Patients must be residents of Cheyenne or Deuel County and/or a 20 mile radius of Sidney.
-Charity will be based on household income and size, real estate, personal property and investment equity, with credit to be given for already existing medical loans, in comparison to the current year Federal Poverty Guidelines.
+Patients must be residents of Cheyenne or Deuel County and/or a 20-mile radius of Sidney.
+The charity will be based on household income and size, real estate, personal property, and investment equity, with credit to be given for already existing medical loans, in comparison to the current year Federal Poverty Guidelines.
 The HHS poverty guidelines are published each year in the Federal Register.
-Free care will be given to household that are at 100% of the poverty level.
+Free care will be given to a household that is at 100% of the poverty level.
 Discounted care will be given at up to 300% of the poverty level.
 Those that are eligible shall not be charged more than the amount generally billed for emergency and medically necessary care.

 How to Apply

-Apply by completing an application over the phone, in person, online or via mailed application.
+Apply by completing an application over the phone, in person, online or via a mailed application.